 In developing this recipe, I knew I wanted to add crispy pancetta!
 It adds an amazing smoky flavor and the perfect crunch without the need for adding croutons (so the soup is naturally gluten-free, making it a great option for people with dietary restrictions!).
 Finish with a generous drizzle of heavy cream and lots of black pepper for a cozy supper at home.

-Be sure to check out more of our easy soup recipes, like our Classic French Onion Soup, Creamy Roasted Tomato Soup, our Creamy Chicken Gnocchi Soup — a cozy fall favorite of ours!
+Be sure to check out more of our easy soup recipes, like my classic homemade French onion soup with gruyere, creamy oven-roasted tomato soup, our this crows-pleasing creamy chicken soup with gnocchi — a cozy fall favorite of ours!

 What You’ll Need